-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all crops.

 Seed subsidy (1994-96) - partial compensation of cost of seeds for sowing

 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the GCT for other crops.